apache/kvrocks-website/community/create-a-release.md

 :::info

-If you encounter some network problems, you can try the following methods
+If you encounter some network problems, you can try the following methods with an HTTP proxy.

 :::